The eleven dimensional supergravity equations on edge manifolds: Fredholm property of the linearized operator

 \section{Fredholm property of the linearized operator}

-Once we identify these indicial roots, we proceed using various strategies according to whether the indicial roots land on the $L^2$ line or not.
-We show that, for all of the indicial roots bigger than a certain number, the linearized operator after projection is Fredholm on suitable edge Sobolev spaces.
+Once we identify these indicial roots, we proceed using different strategies according to whether the indicial roots land on the $L^2$ line or not.
+We show that, for all sufficiently large indicial roots, the linearized operator after projection is invertible on suitable edge Sobolev spaces.
 This is done by using small edge calculus and $SO(5)$ invariance with respect to the boundary.
-For the rest of finite indicial roots, we discuss them individually.
-For the three exceptional pairs we use the scattering theory to construct two generalized inverses, which encode the boundary data that parametrize the kernel of the linearized operator.
+We discuss the remaining finitely many indicial roots individually.
+For the three exceptional pairs we use the scattering theory to construct two generalized inverses, which encode the boundary data that parametrizes the kernel of the linearized operator.

 We then describe the kernel of this linearized operator in terms of the two generalized inverses, and a scattering matrix construction that gives the Poisson operator.
-Near any Poincar\'{e}--Einstein metric product that is close to base metric $t$, a perturbation argument shows that the space given by the difference of the two generalized inverses is transversal to the range space of the linearized operator and therefore this space gives the kernel of the linearized operator, which later will provide the kernel parametrization for the nonlinear operator.
+Near any Poincar\'{e}--Einstein metric product that is close to the base metric $t$, a perturbation argument shows that the space given by the difference of the two generalized inverses is transversal to the range space of the linearized operator and therefore this space gives the kernel of the linearized operator, which later will provide the parametrization of the kernel for the nonlinear operator.

-First of all, we define the domain for the linearized operator: \begin{definition} Fix $\delta \in (0,1)$, and take any small $\epsilon>0$, define the domain as
+First of all, we define the domain for the linearized operator: \begin{definition} Fix $\delta \in (0,1)$, take any small $\epsilon>0$, and define the domain as